S3ND3R/SchoolProjGraphics/worksheets/a1_textrain.md

 GitHub](https://guides.github.com/features/mastering-markdown/) before you get started.

+## Notes

-_Do not make a copy of the provided Markdown template and submit that instead._
+* _Do not make a copy of the provided Markdown template and submit that instead._
 Our grading scripts will be looking for these modified files within your `worksheets` folder of your repository.
 Do not change the filenames, simply modify the contents.
+* This worksheet is intended to help ease you into the world of graphics programming and is meant to be a "warmup."
+Try not to overthink!
+Just because an answer is simple does not mean that it is wrong.

 ## Background